nordsat/AWSat/aws_pre_proc_container/README.md

 If the processor version/package name changes, Dockerfile needs to be adjusted accordingly.

-Adjust the processing parameters in thejoborder XML files to match your processing centre:
+Adjust the processing parameters in the joborder XML files to match your processing centre:

   * location (default: Stockholm)